 We pay a higher than market price for these organic beans and do not use any middlemen.

-We press our own cocoa butter from these beans to create our signature dark Kakaw Belizean chocolate, which is a complete single origin product made in country.
+We press our own cocoa butter from these beans to create our 70% dark Kakaw Belizean chocolate, which is a complete single origin product made in country.

-As well as an online store where you can purchase our products, we have two stores in Belize for you to visit; one in San Pedro and one on our neighboring island of Caye Caulker, which is a 20 minute boat ride away.
+As well as an online store where you can purchase our products, we have two stores in Belize for you to visit; one in San Pedro, and one on our neighboring island of Caye Caulker, which is a twenty-minute boat ride away.
 Everything we sell is a by-product of cacao.

-The gift shop/chocolate cafe offers a delicious selection of individual bonbons using our dark, milk and white chocolate and as many Belizean ingredients as possible such as Belizean citrus blossom honey, coconut, pineapple, banana, cashew, rum, and even the local beer Belikin sorrel stout.
+The gift shop/chocolate cafe offers a delicious selection of individual bonbons using our dark, milk and white chocolate combined with Belizean ingredients such as Belizean citrus blossom honey, coconut, pineapple, banana, cashew, rum, and even the local beer Belikin sorrel stout.
 We also offer unique chocolate gifts and have a full chocolate menu of drinks and treats.
 In 2018 we opened our second store on the neighboring island of Caye Caulker.

-Our story would not be complete without the mention of our son Noah, whom we adopted as a baby here in San Pedro in 2005.
+Our story would not be complete without the mention of our son Noah, who we adopted as a baby here in San Pedro in 2005.
 He has been an integral part of our chocolate journey and our Noah Boah’s chocolate syrup was developed as a result of his idea.
-He often helps out at the shop, has a very developed palate for a 15 year old and loves marshmallows!
+He often helps out at the shop, has a very developed palate for a fifteen year old, and he loves marshmallows!

 We haven’t lost our love of the water, which was one of the main reasons we came to Belize.
 Chris can often be seen windsurfing or kiting early in the morning or on his way home from work.
-On weekends and the occasional day off, we like to camp out, fish and barbecue on our 28ft stiletto catamaran
+I love to paddleboard on calm days and on weekends we like to camp out, fish and barbecue on our 28ft stiletto catamaran